 Camerarius was born in Germany.
 He was a professor of natural philosophy.

 Today, the thousands of pieces that make up the Mutis collection are housed at the Botanical Garden in Madrid, Spain.
-The pieces are large - mostly folio size - and since they haven't really seen much daylight over the past two centuries, they are in immaculate condition.
+The pieces are significant - mostly folio size - and since they haven't seen much daylight over the past two centuries, they are in immaculate condition.

 #OTD Today is the birthday of the Harvard and Smithsonian botanist, taxonomist and plant collector Lyman Bradford Smith who was born on this day in 1904.